Experimental Assortments for Choice Estimation and Nest Identification: Theoretical Results for Nested Logit

 \begin{assumption}[Identifiability] $\lambda_N=1$ if and only if $|N|=1$. \end{assumption}

 \Cref{ass:identify} prevents identifiability issues in which different nest partitions induce the same choice probabilities $\phi(i,S)$, and can be made without loss of generality.
 Indeed, any nest $N$ with $\lambda_N = 1$ and $|N| > 1$ can be replaced by $|N|$ singleton nests without affecting the choice probabilities.
-Conversely, a singleton nest $N=\{i\}$ with $\lambda_N < 1$ can be reparameterized as a nest whose item $i$ has new weight $v_i^{\lambda_N}$ (or $v_N$ if $\lambda_N=0$) and then $\lambda_N$ is changed to 1.
+Conversely, a singleton nest $N=\{i\}$ with $\lambda_N < 1$ can be reparameterized by giving item $i$ the new weight $v_i^{\lambda_N}$ (or $v_N$ if $\lambda_N=0$) and setting $\lambda_N = 1$.

 \begin{definition}[Nest Identification Problem, noiseless version] Given a set of experimental assortments $\mathcal{S}$ under a Nested Logit model, we observe choice probabilities $\phi(i,S)$ for all $i \in S\cup \{0\}$ and $S \in \mathcal{S}\cup\{[n]\}$.
 The goal is to recover the underlying nest partition $\mathcal N$. \end{definition}